On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Saha equation and plasma thermodynamics. Cold plasmas approximation

-In the opposite limit when the ionization-recombination processes are negligible and the adiabatic compression is at constant chemical compound (isochema), for the sound velocity we have the standard monoatomic value \be c_\infty^2=\gamma_\infty \, c_\mathrm{N}^2,\qquad \gamma_\infty=\gamma_a=5/3. \ee
+In the opposite limit, when the ionization-recombination processes are negligible and the adiabatic compression is at constant chemical compound (isochema), for the sound velocity we have the standard monoatomic value \be c_\infty^2=\gamma_\infty \, c_\mathrm{N}^2,\qquad \gamma_\infty=\gamma_a=5/3. \ee

 Excluding these two limiting cases, the sound propagation with damping is determined by the kinetics of the ionization-recombination processes.
-For real frequencies, the wave amplitudes of the pressure and density are absorbed
+For real frequencies, the wave amplitudes of the pressure and density are absorbed by the imaginary part of the frequency dependent wave number $k^{\prime\prime}(\omega)$